Design

 The Building Research Establishment Environmental Assessment Method (BREEAM) is a comprehensive method of measuring how sustainable a building is, how much energy it uses and its impact on the environment.

 It is intended to guarantee a minimum level of environmental performance for school building designs, without specifying particular solutions.
 Designs score points for meeting various sustainability criteria and are given an overall rating.
-DCSF requires all BSF projects achieve a minimum BREEAM rating of “very good”.
+DfE requires all BSF projects achieve a minimum BREEAM rating of "very good".
 PfS is responsible for ensuring that all BSF schools comply with this requirement.
 It is also likely that local planning policies will require specific measures to demonstrate sustainability.